 Charles received his J.D. and his Ph.D. in Jurisprudence and Social Policy from the University of California at Berkeley.
 His doctoral thesis examined the politics, policy and law of offshore oil development in the United States.
 He earned his B.A. in Geochemistry in 1984 from Columbia University in New York City, and worked his college summers at the Lamont-Doherty Geological Observatory.

-Charles lives near Santa Cruz with his wife, daughter, two dogs, two cats, and a remarkably resilient betta fish.
+Charles lives near Santa Cruz with his wife, daughter, two dogs and two cats.